 The Company continues to execute on all components of its strategy, including the assessment of acquisitions, reviewing the performance of existing assets, their future growth in cash flow opportunities and their value in the local markets.
-The announcement of minimum wage increases in Ontario in 2017 negatively impacted the Company's results from the Canadian Hospitality segment.
 The minimum wage announcement in the fall of 2017 also included an additional increase in January of 2019.
 The current provincial government has introduced legislation to defer the 2019 increase to 2020.